What Is the Difference Between a Transport Chair and a Wheelchair?

 Pediatric Transport Chair

-The other differences can best be identified by looking at the transport wheelchair vs. standard wheelchair side by side, which we’ll do next.
+The other differences can best be identified by comparing the transport wheelchair to the standard wheelchair side by side, which we’ll do next.

 Standard Wheelchair vs. Transport Chair